tannie/LudoWebsite/pages/schedule.rst

 =========== =====================
  8:00-10:00 Continental Breakfast
-10:00       Start of Open Gaming for Day Participants 13:00       Lunch at Bistro Tran (Asian Restaurant) 15:30       Cross-Gen Mario Kart Tournament 18:00-20:00 Continental Dinner
+10:00       Start of Open Gaming for Day Participants 11:00       Group photo
+13:00       Lunch (Restaurant To Be Announced) 18:00-20:00 Continental Dinner
 23:30       End of Open Gaming for Day Participants
 =========== =====================